unvisiblee/ppvis_lab2/README.md

-# Hospital appointments management application on Swing
+# Students management application on Swing

 It's a desktop GUI app, created as a lab work in BSUIR.
 It designed by MVC pattern and use [**this**](https://sourceforge.net/projects/jdatepicker/ "JDatePicker") outer calendar lib.